This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-How To Make A Chocolate Chip Muffin
+How To Make One Chocolate Chip Muffin

-2. In a separate medium-sized bowl, stir together melted butter and sugar.
-Add egg yolk, vanilla, and milk and whisk until completely blended.
-Stir wet ingredients into dry ingredients, gently fold in chocolate chips and pour into a buttered 10-ounce ramekin.
+In a small bowl, mix flour, baking powder, and salt.
+In another bowl, combine melted butter and sugar, then add the egg yolk, vanilla, and milk, whisking until smooth.
+Stir the wet ingredients into the dry mixture, gently fold in chocolate chips, and pour the batter into a buttered 10-ounce ramekin.
+Bake for 15 minutes or until the top is golden and the center is fully cooked.

 A spoonful of a chocolate chip muffin from a ramekin.